thinkjs/en.thinkjs.org/3.0/middleware.md

 #### enable

-Whether to enable current middleware, such as: a middleware only in the development environemnt to take effect.
+Whether to enable current middleware, such as: a middleware only in the development environment to take effect.

 ```js
 {